-The potential to create a unified body of scholarly materials is reliant on interoperability – specifically, that repositories follow consistent guidelines, protocols, and standards that allow them to communicate with each other and with other systems in order to transfer information, metadata, and digital objects.
+The potential to create a unified body of scholarly materials relies on interoperability – specifically, that repositories follow consistent guidelines, protocols, and standards that allow them to communicate with each other and with other systems in order to transfer information, metadata, and digital objects.
 COAR is working with the repository community to improve the quality and comprehensiveness of metadata in repositories.

 The use of controlled vocabularies for bibliographic metadata “ensures that everyone is using the same word to mean the same thing”.
 The continuous revision, update and maintenance of the COAR Controlled Vocabularies and its adoption by the most commonly used open repository software is a way to enhance the interoperability across repositories and with other related systems such as harvesters, CRIS systems, data repositories and publishers.